XmanJL/ProductiveDailyPlanner/README.md

 A Daily Planner App, named 'Productive', that are designed to help users organize & track their daily tasks.

-## Running the Program
+## Running the App

 1. Prerequisites

-- Download VS Code, JDK 22, and JavaFX SDK 24.0.1
+- Download VS Code
 - Download Maven (the open source project manager tools): `brew install maven`

 2. Run `./watch_reload.sh` in Terminal to run the javafx app